ALP-Distribution/Theme-Discourse-iCarsoft/plan.md

   - [ ] No regressions in default pages

 ### Working Post 1 — Homepage Hero Banner
-Goal: Add a banner on the homepage only, using our image and a proven component.
+Goal: Add a custom homepage-only banner using our image and a minimal custom component.
-- Use the Extra Banners component and configure a homepage-only banner
+- Build a small custom theme/component that injects a banner at the top of the homepage (`/latest`) only
 - Image: `assets/bg-home.png`
-- Configure visibility: show on homepage only; hide on admin/search pages
+- Only render the banner on the homepage; do **not** show on admin/search pages or elsewhere
+- Implementation guidance:
+  - Use a theme widget connector or custom plugin outlet to insert the banner at the appropriate place (above main content, below header)
+  - Use SCSS variables for sizing, spacing, and background image, so styles are centralized and easy to change
+  - Prefer a handlebars template, widget, or connector (not raw HTML override)
-- Reference guidance: [Creating a banner at the top of your site](https://meta.discourse.org/t/creating-a-banner-to-display-at-the-top-of-your-site/153718) and Extra Banners component ([GitLab repo](https://gitlab.com/manuelkostka/discourse/components/extra-banners.git))
+  - Reference: [Creating a banner at the top of your site](https://meta.discourse.org/t/creating-a-banner-to-display-at-the-top-of-your-site/153718) for generic approach
 - Acceptance criteria:
   - [ ] Banner shows on `/latest` (or custom homepage) only
   - [ ] Scales on mobile and high-DPI